An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Methodology

 \subsection{Inter-class image generation}

-Considering privacy concerns, we propose the inter-class image generation pipeline.
-The primary objective is to produce diverse person images with different identities.
+As the first component of our unified data synthesis pipeline, the inter-class image generation module aims to produce diverse person images with different identities.

-\textbf{Prompt construction.} The generative AI models are employed for image generation, with a key technical aspect being the design of effective prompts.
-Instead of using textual annotations from TBPR datasets as prompts in other methods~\cite{song2024diverse}, we propose an automatic prompt construction strategy to acquire prompts, thus avoiding the labor-intensive annotation process.
+\textbf{Prompt construction.} The generative AI models are employed for image generation, with effective prompt design as a key technical aspect.
+Unlike prior methods that use textual annotations from TBPR datasets as prompts~\cite{song2024diverse}, we propose an automatic prompt construction strategy, eliminating the need for labor-intensive annotation.

-To ensure the generation of diverse person images, it is crucial to have plentiful prompts that cover detailed appearance descriptions of various individuals.
-In line with this objective, we intuitively devise a plain description template that outlines the pedestrian from head to toe, as follows:
+To ensure diverse person image generation, it is crucial to have plentiful prompts that cover detailed appearance descriptions of varied individuals.
+To this end, we design an intuitive plain description template that outlines the pedestrian from head to toe, as follows:

-The various prompts are obtained from the template, where $\{*\}$ is randomly replaced with an element from the default descriptor lists.
-These lists, created by ChatGPT, provide common and explicit descriptions of individuals.
-For example, \emph{\{lower\}=[trousers, skirt, dress, pants, jeans, shorts, leggings]}.
-More details about the descriptor lists are referred to the supplementary material.
+The various prompts are obtained from the template, by randomly replacing each $\{*\}$ with an element from predefined descriptor lists.
+These lists, created by ChatGPT, provide common and explicit descriptions of individuals (\emph{e.g.,} \emph{\{lower\}=[trousers, skirt, dress, pants, jeans, shorts, leggings]}).
+More details are in the supplementary material.

-Nevertheless, the diversity of synthetic images can reach a bottleneck as the number of synthetic images increases using the template.
-It is understandable: a fixed structural template with a finite set of descriptors can only offer limited guidance for image generation.
+Nevertheless, the diversity of synthetic images can reach a bottleneck as generation scales up using the template.
+This is expected: a fixed structural template with a finite descriptor set provides only limited guidance for image synthesis.
 For this, we further develop the Large Language Model (LLM)-extended prompts as a supplement.
 Specifically, we design several rough description templates from different aspects, including appearance, profession, location and state, as follows:

-Similarly to the aforementioned process, we first obtain the prompts from these templates by replacing $\{*\}$ with element from the descriptor lists.
-We then instruct Qwen2~\cite{yang2024qwen2} to extend these primary prompts into the final prompts, thereby enhancing prompt diversity.
+Following the same process, we first generate prompts by replacing each $\{*\}$ in the templates with an element from the descriptor lists.
+We then instruct Qwen2~\cite{yang2024qwen2} to extend these primary prompts into final, more diverse ones.
+Details on constructing LLM-extended prompts are provided in the supplementary material.